HostServersEasy/.github/profile/README.md

 And more to come.
 Visit us here: https://hbserver.rf.gd

+If you want to check out our HostBase Tools AI project, you can go to it here: https://competing-catfish-5202.dataplicity.io/ai (you'll need to be in our Discord server for this to work)

 **This organization contains all the repos that make us run.
 Some may not be open source!**